openshift/enhancements/enhancements/local-storage/kubesan-csi-driver-integration-into-lvms.md

 This is a significant limitation for virtualization workloads that require shared storage for their VMs that can dynamically be provisioned and deprovisioned on multiple nodes.
 Since OCP 4.15, LVMS support Multi-Node Deployments as a Topology, but without Replication or inbuilt resiliency behavior.

-The Subprovisioner CSI driver is a great solution for shared storage provisioning, but it is currently not productized as part of OpenShift Container Platform.
+The KubeSAN CSI driver is a great solution for shared storage provisioning, but it is currently not productized as part of OpenShift Container Platform.

 ### Goals

-- Extension of the LVMCluster CRD to support a new deviceClass policy field that can be used to provision shared storage via Subprovisioner.
+- Extension of the LVMCluster CRD to support a new deviceClass policy field that can be used to provision shared storage via KubeSAN.
-- Find a way to productize the Subprovisioner CSI driver as part of OpenShift Container Platform and increasing the Value Proposition of LVMS.
+- Find a way to productize the KubeSAN CSI driver as part of OpenShift Container Platform and increasing the Value Proposition of LVMS.
 - Allow provisioning of regular TopoLVM deviceClasses and shared storage deviceClasses side-by-side in the same cluster.

 ### Non-Goals

-- Compatibility with other CSI drivers than Subprovisioner.
+- Compatibility with other CSI drivers than KubeSAN.
-- Switching the default CSI driver for LVMS from TopoLVM to Subprovisioner or the other way around.
+- Switching the default CSI driver for LVMS from TopoLVM to KubeSAN or the other way around.
 - Implementing a new CSI driver from scratch.
-- Integrating the Subprovisioner CSI driver into TopoLVM.
+- Integrating the KubeSAN CSI driver into TopoLVM.

 ### User Stories